 Incircle radius- Radius of the smallest circumference that is tangent to all 8 sides

-Now when you know what each of the parameters means, it is time to see how to use the octagon calculator to easily obtain the values you are looking for.
+Now that you know what each of the parameters means, it is time to see how to use the octagon calculator to easily obtain the values you are looking for.
 The best feature of this calculator is that it only requires one input to calculate the rest of the values.
-This makes the octagon calculator the fastest way to calculate any properties of an octagon, by a long shot.
+This is what makes the octagon calculator the fastest way to calculate any properties of an octagon, by a significant margin.

 Octagons in real life: the octagon house

 So far we have talked about the octagon definition and how to draw an octagon.
-We've seen pictures of an octagon and even answered the (now obvious) question of how many sides does octagon have.
-Now it is time to see how octagons are used in real life.
-The octagon shape is easier to manufacture and design around than a circle, due to the flat sides and the octagon angles.
-We can find octagon tiles for flooring, or even houses with an octagon shape, most notably the famous "Octagon House".
+We've seen pictures of octagons and even answered the (now obvious) question of how many sides does an octagon have.
+Now, it is time to see how octagons are used in real life.
+The octagon shape is easier to manufacture and use in designs than a circle, due to the flat sides and the octagon angles.
+We can often find octagon tiles as flooring or in a bathroom.
+There are even houses that have an octagon shape, most notably the famous "Octagon House".

-The Octagon House is a house built with an octagon shape in Washington D.C. in the USA.
+The Octagon House is a house built in an octagonal shape in Washington D.C. in the USA.
 It was built for Colonel John Tayloe III.
 This is the reason, it's also known as Colonel John Tayloe III House.
-It follows the American "tradition" of naming buildings after their shape as they did with the Pentagon, which is the headquarters of the United States Department of Defence and was built in the shape of a regular pentagon.
+It follows the American "tradition" of naming buildings after their shape, as they did with the Pentagon.
+The Pentagon is the headquarters of the United States Department of Defence and was built in the shape of a regular pentagon.

 More real-world uses of Octagons: Octagon tiles and camera apertures

-Like any regular polygon, the octagon shape turns out to be useful in different applications.
-We have already talked about making houses in an octagonal shape and sticking with buildings, more specifically flooring.
-Let's focus on the another application: octagon tiles.
-The shape of a regular octagon means that we can combine octagon tiles and square tiles to completely fill the floor of any room, no matter the square footage of it.
-Using different pattern in each type of tile, or using different colors, this combinations would allow you to have nice flooring for your kitchen or bathroom.
-Just remember to use our tile calculator which may be a great help for you!
+Like any regular polygon, the octagon shape turns out to be useful in many different applications.
+We have already talked about making houses in an octagonal shape and, sticking with buildings, octagons are particularly popular when it comes to flooring, mostly in the form of octagon tiles.
+The shape of a regular octagon means that we can combine octagon tiles and square tiles to completely fill the floor of any room, no matter its square footage.
+Using a different pattern in each type of tile, or by using different colors, this combinations would allow you to create a beautiful floor for your kitchen or bathroom.
+Just remember to use our tile calculator to assist you!

 Before you head out to check that calculator we want to give you a quick tip/trick.
 When you see a picture of a bright source of light, you might have noticed that it looks like a star with a different number of pointy arm, depending on the camera.
-This is the key to know if your camera has an octagon aperture or not: the number of pointy arms is equal to the numbers of sides in the polygon that makes up the aperture.
+This is the key to figure out if your camera has an octagon aperture or not: the number of pointy arms is exactly equal to the numbers of sides of the polygon that makes up the aperture.
 And how many sides does an octagon have?
 Exactly!
 So you only need to look for 'star shapes' with 8 pointy arms and you'll know that this picture was taken using an octagonal aperture.
-It works every time, it's physics, more specifically a diffraction pattern
+It works every time - it's physics, and, more specifically, a diffraction pattern.